6 : White Balance

 Share your images!

-As part of your subscription to Shoot Along, the moderators will be posting supplemental materials on the Facebook Group as needed.
+As part of your subscription to Shoot Along, the moderators post supplemental materials on the Facebook Group as needed.
 If you are looking for more guidance about a particular lesson, take a moment to hop onto Facebook to get some help!